NHLI-Respiratory-Epi/drug-codelist-creation/README.md

     - A user-friendly ATC resource is from the [World Health Organization](https://www.whocc.no/atc_ddd_index/) or the [DrugBank](https://go.drugbank.com/atc)
 - Define value sets (e.g., vasodilator antihypertensives for set 1, centrally-acting antihypertensives for set 2)
 - For each value set, collate search terms
-    - chemical names  <br />
+    - chemical names
-    - proprietary names (OPTIONAL - database dependent)  <br />
+    - proprietary names (OPTIONAL - database dependent)
 - Establish route (e.g., oral, parenteral/injected) **✱**
 - Consider purpose:
     - repository - broad? malleable for various study/disease contexts? (e.g., all drugs in Ch.
-2.5) <br />
+2.5)
-    - disease-specific (e.g., COPD inhalers, asthma inhalers)  <br />
+    - disease-specific (e.g., COPD inhalers, asthma inhalers)
 - Consider chemistry: **✱**
-    - for search efficiency  <br />
+    - for search efficiency
-    - don't search on common compounds, active or blocking groups, or side chains such as  *-nitrate -arginine -hydrochloride -mesilate*   <br />
+    - don't search on common compounds, active or blocking groups, or side chains such as  *-nitrate -arginine -hydrochloride -mesilate*
-    - although these suffixes may be listed as part of the drug name, they are not chemical-of-interest  <br />
+    - although these suffixes may be listed as part of the drug name, they are not chemical-of-interest

 *Put all information of Step 1 into a spreadsheet, so you can refer back to it later:*